-"Winemakers do it with only the sweetest berries" Nobody would to put one on their car.
+"Winemakers do it with only the sweetest berries" Nobody would put one on their car.

 I make wine at Seavey Vineyard in California's Napa Valley.
 I'm known as a Cab guy.
 Prior jobs include Stag's Leap Wine Cellars and Robert Mondavi Winery.
 Like I said, Cabernet.
-That said, my affection for wines and wi nemaking runs the gamut.
+Nonetheless, my affection for wines and winemaking runs the gamut.
 Once I made sparkling wines in Malborough, New Zealand and Riesling in Washington.

 I live in Napa on a farm with my wife and daughters.
 Parenting sometimes gets in the way of my podcasting.
 Rex, our farm's peacock, likes to wail when I'm trying to record my intros.
 Email me if you want a free peacock.